bebranuh2012/java-gif-without-frame/README.md

 # java-gif-without-frame
-This repository is just a dancing anime girl on your desktop
+This repository is just a dancing anime girl on your desktop, made on Java